vokrik/momence/README.md

 in the root folder

 ## Comments
+For the benefit of the user, I've decided to put the most used currencies on top of the list and sort the rest by alphabet.

 Because of the CORS, I've had to also include a server in this project that proxies the calls to the CNB.
 Instead of building just a proxy, I've decided to build an adapter that defines its own API.
 I find this approach better, because if CNB API changed in the future, we would be able to update the adapter without changing the API of our server.
 Right now, it's not a super critical feature, however if we started using the API by multiple other services, it would be a good idea to have a stable API.